IcedLemonTea0/MyPortfolio/README.md

 ***

 This portfolio consists of all the collections of projects I have created for data analytical roles.
-I have no prior professional experience in any analytical field but I have invested my time in learning and improving from every project that I completed.
-The purpose of this portfolio is to showcase the viewers my technical and analytical capability as an aspiring candidate for analytical role.
+I have no prior professional experience in analytical field so this will serve as my journal that keep tracks of my analytical progress.
+In this portfolio, I focus on showing my technical and analytical capability as an aspiring candidate for analytical role.

-My goal is to show others that I am detail-oriented, I pay attention to details and structure of what the problem is.
+My goal is to show others that I am detail-oriented, I pay attention to every detailed information and try to understand the structure of what the problem is.
 I prioritize methodological practice to provide an accurate and reliable analysis.
-And finally, communicating my work in a clear and logical manner in which any individual can follow.
+And finally, communicating my work in a clear and logical manner that any individual can follow.
 ___

 ## Consumer Finance Complaints